earljay-caoile-401-advanced-javascript/redux-ecommerce/README.md

-# Lab 32: Redux - Asynchronous Actions
+# Lab 32: Lab: Redux - Additional Topics

 ## E-Commerce Store with Material UI, Reducer Refactor, and Async with an API

-Labs 29, 31, and 32 for CF JS 401 Nights
+Labs 29, 31, 32, and 33 for CF JS 401 Nights

 ### Author: Earl Jay Caoile